Miseralites: Happy Being Miserable

 Who Are the Miseralites?

 Miseralites deny they are killjoys and don’t realize the kind of genuine happiness they are missing.
-They are the fake happy people, who’ve convinced themselves the components of happiness are the same as the components of misery.
+These folks are the fake happy people.
+They’ve convinced themselves the components of happiness are the same as the components of misery.
 They confuse contentment with complacency; joy with exhilaration; peace with avoidance; satisfaction with getting their own way; and freedom with the absence of self-control.
 Some examples of Miseralites include: people who complain about being overweight, but claim they can’t eat just one cookie; those who want compensation for how their ancestors were treated; folks who’ve been so hurt by irresponsible parents that they continue to be irresponsible adults; people who want what others have, but aren’t willing to do or make the sacrifices necessary to get it.

 Miseralites are stuck in survival mode, which Scripture refers to as “natural man.”
 The natural is how we are born and it’s how we are when we wake up every morning.
-Therefore, it’s easy to live in survival mode or the natural because we’re naturally there.
+Therefore, it’s easy to live in survival mode because we’re naturally there.
 It is a secure place for anyone gripped by fear, anger, contempt, shame, and guilt – the emotional instincts that preserve our existence.

 While Miseralties know happiness exists, their adherence to fear, anger, contempt, shame, and guilt make it more difficult for them to find and grasp onto joy, peace, love, satisfaction, freedom, and contentment (the components of happiness).
 It’s easier and safer for them to preserve their existence than venture out of it.